SillyMoo/symantest/README.md

 https://developer.github.com/v3/search/#search-repositories."

 # The API
-So to start with we'll go with an API that returns all repo's for a given language, as that meets the requirements.
-I worry about the size of the returned content in that case, but we'll see how it goes.
+This api allows us to iterate through the github repositories associated with a programming language.
+The spec implies that we should return all repo's, but this is not possible, in part because of API rate limiting, but also I suspect we would quickly blow up our memory allocation.
+So this API is paged.

 - URI: /v1/github/repos/language/{language}
+- Parameters:
-- Parameters: URI parameter for the language (again let's keep this simple)
+  - URI parameter for the language (again let's keep this simple)
 - Response type: Json
 - Response: ```
 {